cthackers/adm-zip/APPNOTE.md

        OpenVMS Extra Field Rules:

           4.5.6.1.
 There will be one or more attributes present, which will each be preceded by the above TagX & SizeX values.
           These values are identical to the ATR$C_XXXX and ATR$S_XXXX constants which are defined in ATR.H under OpenVMS C.  Neither of these values will ever be zero.

           4.5.6.2.
 No word alignment or padding is performed.

           4.5.6.3.
-A well-behaved PKZIP/OpenVMS program should never produce more than one sub-block with the same TagX value.
-Also, there will never be more than one "extra" block of type 0x000c in a particular directory record.
+A well-behaved PKZIP/OpenVMS program SHOULD NOT produce more than one sub-block with the same TagX value.
+Also, there MUST NOT be more than one "extra" block of type 0x000c in a particular directory record.

    4.5.7 -UNIX Extra Field (0x000d):

         The following is the layout of the UNIX "extra" block.
         Note: all fields are stored in Intel low-byte/high-byte order.

         Value       Size          Description